 In another case reported to The Hill, a donor paid off Trump accuser Jill Harth’s $30,000 mortgage.
 Could this be considered a campaign donation?
 There are clear indications that the payment was politically motivated, and made with the intent to expose, and possibly stop Trump from being elected.
 Could the payments be considered unreported campaign contributions, and federal election campaign action violations?

-According to the Federal Election Commission, contribution is anything of value given, loaned or advanced to influence a federal election.
+According to the Federal Election Commission, a contribution is anything of value given, loaned or advanced to influence a federal election.

 We asked campaign law expert Paul Ryan from Common Cause: